If Hookup Culture Is Empowering, Why Am I Miserable?

 Hookup culture—the shift in openness and acceptance of uncommitted sex—is the latest stage in the slow evolution of sexual norms and behavior among emerging adults in the Western world.

-"Hookup culture is basically an atmosphere where people are having casual sex," Chicago-based Sexologist Tyomi Morgan said.
+"Hookup culture is basically an atmosphere where people are having casual sex," said Tyomi Morgan, a Chicago-based sexologist.
 The hookup is an intentionally ambiguous form of sexual intimacy, ranging from kissing to vaginal or anal sex, and everything in between.

 Where did hookup culture come from?

-"The women's movement wanted two things for women, both sexually and otherwise," said Lisa Wade, a sociologist at Occidental College and author of "American Hookup: The New Culture of Sex on Campus," in a 2017 NPR interview.
+"The women's movement wanted two things for women, both sexually and otherwise," said Lisa Wade, a sociologist at Tulane University in New Orleans and author of "American Hookup: The New Culture of Sex on Campus," in a 2017 NPR interview.
 "So the feminists succeeded in convincing America, for the most part, that women should be allowed to do what men do and even have masculine traits.
 But we never really got around to valuing the things that we define as feminine."

 Rewarded all their lives for acting how a stereotypical man does, many women try to approach sexuality the same way, Wade said.

-Morgan agreed.
-"We hear it in the songs all the time: 'You a savage' or 'Slaying bitches with a dick,'" she told me. "[Emotionless sex] is seen as machismo and I think it has everything to do with the patriarchy.
+"We hear it in the songs all the time: 'You a savage' or 'Slaying bitches with a dick,'" Morgan said. "[Emotionless sex] is seen as machismo and I think it has everything to do with the patriarchy.
 It's really a male trait that women have decided to take on because of how men have just been using and discarding us for so long."

 If this is liberation, why am I so unhappy?